circonus/irondb-docs/api/state.md

 ## Description of JSON document

 `URI:`

-:   \/state
+/state

 `Method:`

-:   GET
+GET

 `Output:`

-:
-*identity*

-:   The UUID that identifies this Snowth node.
+*identity* :   The UUID that identifies this Snowth node.

-*current*

-:   The current Snowth topology in which this node resides.
+*current* :   The current Snowth topology in which this node resides.

-*next*

-:   The next Snowth topology for this node.
+*next* :   The next Snowth topology for this node.

-*base\_rollup*

-:   The smallest period that is used for rolling up numeric data.
+*base_rollup* :   The smallest period that is used for rolling up numeric data.

-*rollups*

-:   An array containing a list of all data periods stored on
+*rollups* :   An array containing a list of all data periods stored on this node.
-    this node.

-*nnt*

-:   A container with information about NNT (Numeric) data storage.
+*nnt* :   A container with information about NNT (Numeric) data storage.

 :